Developer Documentation

 6. Click on the UUID of the Audit listed and you will find the Action Plans created for the new Audit.
 Given the low usage of resources in the instances created for the example workflows, the initial Action Plan will not have real actions.

-View the list of instances in Horizon by selecting the Instances panel from the menus: AdminComputeInstances.
+7. Increase CPU consumption in one of the created instances (VMs).
+You can view the list of instances in Horizon by selecting the Instances panel from the menus: AdminComputeInstances.
 Click on the name of one of the instances, and go to the Console tab for that instance.
 Log in with cirros user and the gocubsgo password, and run following command:

 $ dd if=/dev/random of=/dev/null